sean-lynch/golang-json-experiment/README.md

 # golang-json-experiment

 This project tests various mechanisms for parsing JSON in Go.
-Commentary on each will be available in an upcoming blog post.
+Commentary on each here: http://sean.lyn.ch/2015/02/parsing-json-in-go/

 To run: